pchrszon/ec-closet-support/README.md

 directory, execute the following command:

 ```
-./feedback.py CoiPC.csv CoiInst.csv subreviewers/*.csv
+python feedback.py CoiPC.csv CoiInst.csv subreviewers/*.csv
 ```

-This will generate a new Excel table for each subreviewer containing one additional new column named "conflict of interest".
+This will generate a new Excel table for each PC member containing one additional new column named "conflict of interest".
 You may now distribute these tables to the PC members.